ifsantana/connect-four/README.md

 ### Instructions

-1. Start a new game or restart a existing game performing a request to `POST /api/v1/connect-four`: Creates a new game.
+1. Start a new game or restart a existing game performing a request to `POST /api/v1/connect-four`
-2. Each play should make a move using this endpoint: `PATCH /api/v1/connect-four/make-move/{column}`: Makes a move by specifying the column number.
+2. Each play should make a move using this endpoint choosing the column and passing as parameter: `PATCH /api/v1/connect-four/make-move/{column}`